 \textbf{Mapping of Self-Attention to the REM.} We initialise the query/key projection parameters i.i.d. with variance $\sigma_Q^2 = \sigma_K^2 = \nicefrac{\sigma_a}{d}$ so that the attention scores, defined in \cref{eq:scores}, are normally distributed with mean 0 and variance $\sigma_a^2$.
 While both REM energies and self-attention scores $a_{tt'}$ are Gaussian, the key difference between them is that attention scores are correlated.
 Averaging over the realisation of $W_Q, W_K$, we get the following correlation structure (see \cref{app:correlated-energies}):

 We extend the REM framework to account for these correlations; consequently, the critical inverse temperature derived in \cref{result1} depends on these underlying geometric quantities.

 The only free parameter is $\sigma_a^2$, and thus the initialisation of query/key weights, which controls the scale of attention scores and, as we will see later, the sharpness of the self-attention mechanism.
 The remaining step is to match the scaling of attention scores with sequence length to the random energies.

-\paragraph{The analogy to the REM suggests a natural scaling for the query/key variance $\sigma_a$} In MLPs, the natural scaling for the variance of the weights is \( \mathcal{O}(1/d) \) \citet{he2015delving}, ensuring that the pre-activations of neurons remain of order \( \mathcal{O}(1) \).
-For self-attention, the analogy to the REM instead suggests that the natural scaling for the variance of the query and key weights is such that the variance of the attention scores is \( \mathcal{O}(\log T) \), where \( T \) is the sequence length.
-The intuition here is that in physical systems with \( N \) degrees of freedoms, the energy typically scales as \( \mathcal{O}(N) \), with fluctuations of \( \mathcal{O}(\sqrt{N}) \), while the partition sum runs over \( \mathcal{O}(e^N) \) configurations.
-Self-attention only sums over the \( T \) tokens in the sequence, suggesting that the attention scores should scale like \( \mathcal{O}(\sqrt{\log T}) \).
-This motivates us to control the variance of the attention scores via a constant inverse ``temperature'' parameter \(\beta \in \mathbb{R}\) as
+\textbf{Scaling of Query/Key Weights.} In MLPs, the natural scaling for weight variance is $\mathcal{O}(1/d)$~\citep{he2015delving}, ensuring that neuron pre-activations remain $\mathcal{O}(1)$.
+For self-attention, the REM analogy suggests that the natural scaling for query and key weight variance should make the attention score variance $\mathcal{O}(\log T)$, where $T$ is the sequence length, to match the energy of a REM with $N$ degrees of freedom, whose energy typically scales as $\mathcal{O}(N)$ with fluctuations of $\mathcal{O}(\sqrt{N})$, while the partition sum runs over $\mathcal{O}(e^N)$ configurations.
+Self-attention only sums over $T$ tokens in the sequence, suggesting that attention scores should scale like $\mathcal{O}(\sqrt{\log T})$.
+This motivates us to control the variance of attention scores via a constant inverse "temperature" parameter $\beta \in \mathbb{R}$ as:

 This scaling is, to our knowledge, novel and complements the existing literature on various reparametrisations of the infinite-width limit~\citep{yang2020feature} by accounting for the infinite sequence length limit.